nocomplexity/SecurityArchitecture/secsbb_list.rst

 scanning all the files it generates a report.

-Bandit was originally developed within the OpenStack Security Project and later rehomed to PyCQA.
+Bandit was originally developed within the OpenStack Security Project and later transferred to PyCQA.

+|

 +---------------------+----------------------------------+
 | **SBB License**     | Apache License 2.0               |